How to prevent crib climbing

 Use a toddler clock to give your little one visual cues at bedtime, middle of the night, and in the early morning to tell them when it’s time to stay in bed and when it’s time to get up, without you having to go into their room to tell them it’s still sleepy time.

-Finally, if after you’ve tried all of the tips and tricks, your little one is still climbing out of the crib and delaying bedtime and/or running into your room in the middle of the night, it is time to start implementing some sleep coaching to teach or remind your little one how to settle all on their own in their crib.
+Finally, if after you’ve tried all of the tips and tricks, your little one is still climbing out of the crib and delaying bedtime and/or running into your room in the middle of the night, it is time to start implementing some sleep coaching to teach or remind your little one how to settle all on their own in their crib (or if necessary, their new big kid bed!).

-If you’d like a step-by-step plan that works, and someone to guide you through it every step of the way, contact me and let’s set up a time to chat about your little one and keeping them in the crib all night long!
-There is so much we can do to re-acclimate your child to their crib and help them feel safe, confident, and calm in it again, no climbing out necessary!
+If you’d like a step-by-step plan that works, and someone to guide you through it every step of the way, contact me and let’s set up a time to chat about your little one and how to guide them feeling cozy and confident in their bed all night long!

 Stay Snoozin!